Legal Wording for Contracts: Everything You Need to Know

 - Legality.
 Any contract drawn up should be done so in accordance with all laws that have jurisdiction.
 Research should be done to be sure the contract abides by all relevant state and federal laws, lest the agreement be found void, or that is to say, unenforceable.
 For example, illegal services or goods cannot be exchanged in a legal contract.

 - Date and signatures.
 The last item of a contract should contain the party’s signatures and the date on which they were signed.

 Most business contracts will fall into one of the following three categories:

 - Sales-related contracts.
 These are contracts in which a party makes a purchase from another party of goods, services, or ideas.
 Examples of such contracts include purchase orders, security agreements, and bills of sale.

 - Employment-related contracts.
 These are contracts in which an employer and an employee establish the terms of employment, including employer expectations and employee compensation.
 Examples of such contracts include independent contractor agreements, employment agreements, and consulting agreements.

 - General business contracts.
 These are contracts that pertain to the actions and relationships between different business parties.
 Examples of such contracts include advertising agency agreements, stock purchase agreements, and joint venture agreements.

 If you need further help understanding legal wording for contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.